elitedevsquad/devsquad-setup/templates/README.md

 php artisan test --parallel
 ```

+### Other Commands
+_This is the place to put other commands needed in this project._

+### Other Settings
+_This is the place to put other settings needed in this project._

 ### Branches Standard
 _Please, pay attention to the Jira task before creating a new branch, you should find which of these prefixes fits better with the Jira task and after the prefix put the Jira task ID._